Kai-the-great/OsTicket-Prerequisites/README.md

 Enable CGI.

-Click OK and wait for the installation to complete."
+Click OK and wait for the installation to complete.
 </p>
 <br />